How do our brain waves help us process sound?

 - Analog Information Interactions

-- Sound Immersion with Visualizations on floor
+- Sound Immersion with Visualizations on the floor

-- Pitch Perception task
+- Pitch Perception tasks

 - Some kind of game or test

-- Your brain on (Pick your own) Music
+- Your brain reacting to classical Music

-- Visualization of components in chosen music
+- Visualization of components in the chosen music

-- Some sort of take away
+- Some sort of small parting gift